-Your events can be published in the Meeting Application app, but you can also order a dedicated app from us for your organization, event agency, or meeting series.
-This lets you have your own visual branding and opens up the space for special solutions and all sorts of personalization.
-With all your events in one place, it's way easier to build a community around them and make it simple for your target group to access everything.
-That's why a dedicated app works great for organizers of trade shows, festivals, or corporate events and conferences.
+This allows for individual visual identification and opens up space for special solutions and broadly understood personalization.
+Having all your events in one place makes it easier to build a community around them and to provide access for your target group.
+For this reason, a dedicated app works great for organizers of trade shows, festivals, as well as corporate events and conferences.

 App logo